 The model we developed was experimentally validated using four test antigens, with empirical data demonstrating that generally the predictions had an error less than 1 AU.
-The error between the test antigen and reference antiserum representing a near identity with a near predicted antigenic distance was 0.34 AU (Table 3).
+The error between the test antigen and reference antiserum representing a near identity with a near predicted antigenic distance was 0.35 AU (Table 3).
 The distance between the same test antigen and reference antiserum HI titers was calculated at 0 and 1 AU (Supplemental Table 2), giving an average distance of 0.5.
 It should be noted that the HI assay is a discrete measure whereas the prediction is continuous, thus an error less than 1 AU is difficult to interpret.
 Due to the discrete nature of the HI assay, the 0.5 AU error is negligible as the true antigenic distance is somewhere between 0 and 1 AU.
-The near identity with a far predicted antigenic distance had a wider range between the two sera’s HI titers 3 and 5, but the predicted distance 3.3 was within this range, and had an error of 0.7 AU from the average of 4 AU.
-The far identity with a near predicted antigenic distance had HI titers of 2 and 3, with a predicted distance of 0.31, giving an error of 2.19 AU from the average of 2.5 AU.
-Although the error exceeded 2AU, the ensemble prediction was able to discern that these two strains were more antigenically similar than would be predicted based on sequence similarity alone.
-For the far identity and far predicted antigenic distance test antigen and reference antiserum pair, the predicted distance was 6.33 and the empirical distance was 6.5.
+The near identity with a far predicted antigenic distance had a wider range between the two sera’s HI titers 3 and 5, but the predicted distance 3.39 was within this range, and had an error of 0.61 AU from the average of 4 AU.
+The far identity with a near predicted antigenic distance had HI titers of 2 and 3, with a predicted distance of 0.81, giving an error of 1.69 AU from the average of 2.5 AU.
+Although the error was higher than the other predictions, the ensemble prediction was able to discern that these two strains were more antigenically similar than would be predicted based on sequence similarity alone.
+For the far identity and far predicted antigenic distance test antigen and reference antiserum pair, the predicted distance was 6.37 and the empirical distance was 6.5.
 Given the raw antigenic distances calculated from the pair of titers were 6 and 7 for the two serum samples, the real distance is likely somewhere between the two values.